Datafable/vascan-traditional-use/README.md

 4. Run the `scientificName` through the [GBIF name parser](http://tools.gbif.org/nameparser/) and try to match the returned `genus`, `specificEpithet`, `infraspecificEpithet` and `taxonRank` with data from [VASCAN](http://dx.doi.org/10.5886/1bft7W5f). [[script](scripts/MapToVascan.py)]

    Of the `545` names, `493` had one exact match, `48` no match, and `4` several matches.
 We tried to explain the mismatches [here](documentation/mismatch-remarks.tsv).
 5. Realize that there are too many vernacular name languages ([14](documentation/language-mapping.tsv)) and especially used plant parts ([129](documentation/plant-parts-mapping.tsv)) to express this in a flat file.
-6. Express the vernacular names as a [vernacularName extension](http://rs.gbif.org/extension/gbif/1.0/vernacularname.xml). [[script](scripts/splitVernacularNames.py)]
+Express as a Darwin Core Archive instead. [[target format file](documentation/target-format.md)]
+6. Express the `scientificName`, `family` and mapping to VASCAN in a [Taxon Core](http://rs.gbif.org/core/dwc_taxon.xml).
+We also included the non-DwC term `_habit`.
+6. Express the vernacular names in a [VernacularName extension](http://rs.gbif.org/extension/gbif/1.0/vernacularname.xml). [[script](scripts/splitVernacularNames.py)].
+Languages are mapped to their [ISO 639-3](http://en.wikipedia.org/wiki/ISO_639-3) code (the ISO 693-1 code as requested in `dwc:language` does not capture all languages). [[mapping file](documentation/language-mapping.tsv)] We also included the non-DwC term `_languageName`
+7. Express the traditional medicinal use in a [Description extension](http://rs.gbif.org/extension/gbif/1.0/description.xml).
+Currently, the full description includes parts, uses and sources and is not marked up as HTML.
+We also included the non-DwC term `_plantPart`, which are reconciled. [[mapping file](document/plant-parts-mapping.tsv)]
+8. Add a `meta.xml` file. [[file](data/dwc-a/meta.xml)]
-10. Catch up on sleep.
+9. Catch up on sleep.